jonko0493/AdscContainerizer/README.md

 Note that only stereo audio is supported.

-Please ensure that the audio sample rate you specify matches the output from `ffprobe.exe` (or similar).
+Please ensure that the audio sample rate you specify matches the output from `ffprobe` (or similar).
 If you need to adjust the audio sample rate before using this tool, use `ffmpeg` to do so.